Number : Season 1, serial 2 of 8.

 7) “The Rescue”

-The quartet are sure they are being followed in the forest and that someone (or something), is watching them -from the city.
+The quartet are sure they are being followed – in the forest and that someone (or something), is watching them; from the city.

-Whats good : Has a really effective ‘closed in’ claustrophobic quality.
-Due to the camera work.
+Whats good : Has a really effective ‘closed in’ claustrophobic quality, due to the camera work.
 Especially, in the lead up to the first meeting with the Daleks.
 The Daleks first appearance.
 The Dalek city (model).

 “The only interest we have in the Thals, is their TOTAL EXTERMINATION!”
 Dalek.

 Overall though, the simple and claustrophobic appeal of The Daleks is left intact.
 Simply because it takes time to build-up, to a slow and suspenseful conclusion.
+It forms a neat less-is-more counterpoint to the much more big-budget and colourful unrelated movie production.

 ⭐⭐⭐⭐⭐ (5/5)